“It’s just a dog,” he said. “We can’t help but grow so attached to dogs that we end up loving them, but in the end, they’re just dogs.”

 “Just a dog?
 Just a dog?!” we say.
 “Do you have any idea how much I loved that dog?”
 In their reaction to our defensiveness, we see that while we all grieve in own ways, some of us console in our own ways too.

 Years prior, I took a vacation.
 I had another dog that I had to kennel him for that time.
 “What if he comes back different?”
 I asked in a rhetorical manner.
 “I’ve heard it happens.
 I’ve heard that some dogs don’t want to play as much when they come back from a kennel stay.
 What if my dog is different when I pick him up?”

-“Get a different dog,” they said.
-When I argued, they added, “What is a dog’s job?
+“Get a different dog,” he said.
+When I argued, he added, “What is a dog’s job?
 Their job is to play with you, let you pet them, and provide some companionship.
 If you pick up your dog, and he’s not doing his job anymore, get another one.”
 This unemotional, almost mathematical response did not come from Siri or Alexa, but from a living, breathing human.

 “When your child begins to turn on you, in all of the rebellious ways our offspring will, are you going to get another child?”

 “A child is a complicated human being,” Alexa and Siri, disguised as a human, said, “but a dog is just a dog.”

 In science, a dog is just a dog, and he shouldn’t matter as much as human do in our pack.
 In mathematical principles, a dog has a lesser denominator.
 When they remind us of the equations involved, it should console us to know that math and science offer more permanent and indestructible solutions that contain order and eliminate the random matters that are so difficult to control, and chasing an emotion like happiness is a messy, chaotic proposition that never ends well.